 (ii) in a physician ’s office, hospital outpatient infusion center, or other clinical setting.

-(b) A health benefit issuer shall not:
+(b) A health benefit issuer:

-(2) impose coverage or benefits limitations, or require an enrollee to pay an additional fee, higher copay, higher coinsurance, second copay, second coinsurance, or other penalty when obtaining clinician-administered drugs from a health care provider authorized under the laws of this state to administer clinician-administered drugs, or a pharmacy;
+(2) shall not impose coverage or benefits limitations, or require an enrollee to pay an additional fee, higher copay, higher coinsurance, second copay, second coinsurance, or other penalty when obtaining clinician-administered drugs from a health care provider authorized under the laws of this state to administer clinician-administered drugs, or a pharmacy;

-(7) condition, deny, restrict, refuse to authorize or approve, or reduce payment to a participating provider for providing covered clinician-administered drugs and related services to covered persons when all criteria for medical necessity are met, because the participating provider obtains clinician-administered drugs from a pharmacy that is not a participating provider in the health benefit issuer’s network;
+(7) shall not condition, deny, restrict, refuse to authorize or approve, or reduce payment to a participating provider for providing covered clinician-administered drugs and related services to covered persons when all criteria for medical necessity are met, because the participating provider obtains clinician-administered drugs from a pharmacy that is not a participating provider in the health benefit issuer’s network;

-(8) require that an enrollee pay an additional fee, higher copay, higher coinsurance, second copay, second coinsurance, or any other form of price increase for clinician-administered drugs when not dispensed by a pharmacy selected by the health plan;
+(8) shall not require that an enrollee pay an additional fee, higher copay, higher coinsurance, second copay, second coinsurance, or any other form of price increase for clinician-administered drugs when not dispensed by a pharmacy selected by the health plan;

 (c) A health benefit issuer may offer, but shall not require: